H – the symbol for henry.

 Haas effect – the ability of the human brain to perceive the location of a sound based on the time of arrival at each ear.
 Humans will perceive the direction of sound as the direction of the ear where the sound arrives first by up to about 25 ms, even if the later arriving sound is louder by as much as 10 dB.
+The second sound is perceived as the same sound originating from two different locations.
 If the second sound arrives later than 25 ms, it is heard as two distinct sounds.
 The effect is named for Helmut Haas, who described in his 1949 Ph.D. thesis.
 A similar effect, called the law of first wavefront was described by Lothar Cremer in 1948.
 Hans Wallach and others described a similar effect in 1949 which they called precedence effect.

 Hafler circuit – a passive electronic circuit that extracts ambience from regular stereo recordings without using expensive electronics.
 It is named after audio engineer David Hafler, owner of Dynaco, who used it in a process he called the Dynaquad system, an early version of quadrasonic sound.
 Also called the Hafler hookup.